JPJenna Press

 Project rules that protect the framework

-These principles exist to prevent a common failure mode: a project that starts simple, then slowly loses its boundaries.
+These principles prevent a common failure mode: a project starts as a simple website and slowly loses its boundaries.